Honduras: President’s Brother Convicted of Cocaine Trafficking

 The prosecution also claimed that the convict used the national police to get rid of two of his rivals - Franklin Arita, murdered in 2011 and another drug trafficker called "Chino" in 2013.

-Hernandez cooperated with other criminals from Columbia, Honduras and Mexico to import and distribute multi-ton loads of cocaine into the United States from 2004 until 2018, when he was arrested in Miami.
+Hernandez cooperated with other criminals from Colombia, Honduras and Mexico to import and distribute multi-ton loads of cocaine into the United States from 2004 until 2018, when he was arrested in Miami.

 “He bribed law enforcement officials to protect drug shipments, solicited large bribes from major drug traffickers, and arranged machine gun-toting security for cocaine shipments,’’ Berman said.